 Use the Feel, Felt and Found methodology to refer to relevant Social Proof.

-• “I completely understand where you are coming from, in fact other clients have felt that way but what we have found is…”
+• “I completely understand where you are coming from, in fact, other clients have felt the same way, but what we have found is…”

 Deal Closing

-Have existing clients provide reference calls/emails for you as part of the deal closure process.
-The more similar the reference client – in terms of both industry sector and role – the more powerful will be their Social Proof impact.
+Have existing clients provide reference calls/e-mails for you as part of the deal closure process.
+The more similar the reference client is to your prospect – in terms of both industry sector and role – the more powerful their Social Proof impact will be.

-SBR Consulting’s proven Sales Methodology QUIS™, represents Social Proof in the term of Third Person Validation.
-As represented below, the use of Third Person Validation is utilised not only throughout the entire sales process but also throughout the entire sales engagement.
+SBR Consulting’s proven Sales Methodology, QUIS™, refers to Social Proof using the term Third-Party Validation.
+As shown below, the use of Third-Party Validation is emphasised not only throughout the sales process but actually throughout the entire sales engagement.

 SBR Consulting: QUIS 10:4